Ulle84/UllesSourceCode/CodeCreator/Notes.md

 ﻿# Bugs

 # ToDo
+* class: new class Members with hasPublicMembers etc.
-* class: support for members
+* class: support for members (generation)
 * remove template mechanism from existing generators -> create new generators with Prefix 'Generator'
 * remove CodeGenerator, InterfaceHelper and Options (and all other) classes, when not needed anymore
 * remove Template directory